3nter-Name/3nter-Name/README.md

 ## What Have I Done & What Am I Doing?

-I mainly mod minecraft in my free time, currently working on a project called Grand Forging for bedrock edition also working on a team making a large scale bedrock realm
+I am Teaching myself game development through trail and error by creating my own game with some friends

+I am also a part of a large scale Minecraft project called The Cavern

-I am going to college for Computer & Information Technology
+I am going to Purdue University for Computer & Information Technology

 I have experience from different sources in different coding languages and frameworks like:
 - Java